-Glendale Connected is a proposal advanced by the City of Glendale for a series of regional transit routes that individually and collectively integrate Glendale into the larger regional transit system and link the City to nearby destinations such as Burbank Airport, Union Station, Pasadena and the Media Center.
+Glendale Connected is a proposal advanced by the City of Glendale for a series of transit routes that individually and collectively integrate Glendale into the larger regional transit system and link the City to nearby destinations such as Burbank Airport, Union Station, Pasadena and the Media Center.
 The proposal serves as the framework for the South Glendale Community Plan, guiding new development opportunities as new transit routes come on line.
 The proposal derives from current regional transit planning as outlined by Metro’s Measure M, the High Speed Rail Authority and other transit providers, but expands upon these plans to imagine new routes that better serve Glendale’s interest.
 The proposal ultimately establishes a platform for political dialogue at the regional level, providing a specific set of projects that local political leaders can advocate for.

 Bus Rapid Transit